 - 1/2 teaspoon lemon extract

-- Combine flour, baking powder, baking soda, salt and nutmeg in a bowl.
+- Combine flour, baking powder, soda, salt, and nutmeg in a bowl.

 - Add milk and flour alternately until combined.

 - Chill dough until easy to handle.
-Meanwhile, preheat oven to 350 degrees Fahrenheit.
+Meanwhile, preheat the oven to 350 degrees Fahrenheit.